ycbkaii/SAKeyPassword/README.md

 ## Usage

-To run the SAKey software, use the following command:
+Once installed, You can run the SAKey software, use the following command:

 ```
 ./launch.sh